tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+  - decouples an object, making a request from the one that knows how to perform it.

+  - Command object is at the center of this decoupling and encapsulates a receiver with an action (or set of actions) .

+  - invoker makes a request of a Command object by calling its execute() method, which invokes those actions on the receiver.

+  - Macro Commands are a simple extension of Command that allow multiple commands to be invoked

 # Design principles

+  - Encapsulate what varies

+  - Favor composition over inheritance

+  - Program to interface not implementation

   - Classes should be open for extension, but closed for modification.